JuliaActuary/JuliaActuary.org/blog/bayesian_intro.md

 1. **Focus on distributions rather than point estimates of the posterior's mean or mode.** We are often interested in the distribution of the parameters and a focus on a single parameter estimate will understate the risk distribution.
 2. **Model flexibility.** A Bayesian model can be as simple as an ordinary linear regression, but as complex as modeling a full insurance mechanics.
 3. **Simpler mental model.** Fundamentally, Bayes' theorem could be distilled down to an approach where you count the ways that things could occur and update your beliefs accordingly.
 4. **Explicit Assumptions.**: Enumerating the random variables in your model and explicitly parameterizing prior beliefs avoids ambiguity of the assumptions inside the statistical model.

 ## Challenges with the Bayesian Approach

 With the Bayesian approach, there are a handful of things that are challenging.
-Many of the listed items are not unique to the Bayesian approach, but there are different facets of the issue.
+Many of the listed items are not unique to the Bayesian approach, but there are different facets of the issues that arise.

 1. **Model Construction** - One must be thoughtful about the model and how variables interact.
 However, with the flexibility of modeling, you can apply (actuarial) science to makes better models!
 2. **Model Diagnostics** Instead of R^2 values, there are unique diagnostics that one must monitor to ensure that the posterior sampling